 - Human resources generalist

-The Master of Science in Human Resource Management and Development curriculum click on the CURRICULUM DETAILS above, in right-hand column.
+To view the Master of Science in Human Resource Management and Development curriculum click on the CURRICULUM DETAILS above, in right-hand column.
 The program requires nine courses and can be completed in 1 to 1.5 years.
 The College of Professional Studies and Advancement will review graduate hours completed at accredited institutions and may transfer up to a maximum of 9 hours of credit toward the Master of Science in Human Resource Management and Development.

 All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
 Refer to the appropriate application checklist available online at nl.edu/applyonline.